Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Procurement Act 2023

-We recommend that you consider the contents of this update and consider how the matters discussed may impact on your institution/way of working.
+We recommend that you consider the contents of this guidance and consider how the matters discussed may impact on your institution/way of working.

 Background information